zzzprojects/docs/eval-expression.net/pages/getting-started/overview.md

 var x = "1+2".Execute<int>(); // return 3
 ```

-That is sure a straightforward code, but imagine the string instead of being `1+2` to be any C# code.
+That is sure a straightforward code, but imagine the string instead of being 1+2 to be any C# code such as `if`, `foreach`, or even LINQ methods.
 Would it not be awesome?
 Well, that is what this library exactly allows you to do.

 ### Installing

 You can download the C# Eval Expression library on NuGet.
 See our <a href="/download">download</a> page to find the link.

-C# Eval Expression is compatible with .NET Core and .NET Framework:
+C# Eval Expression is compatible with .NET, .NET Core and .NET Framework:

 - .NET 5+
 - .NET Core 2+